Takobz/letspretendblog/not-done-pages/siganlr.md

 }
 ```
 :::note
-In this blog we are going to Call all clients for more info on how to scope groups for more info on how to scope SignalR events visit this [Microsoft page](https://learn.microsoft.com/en-us/aspnet/core/signalr/groups).
+In this blog we are going to Call all clients for more info on how to scope SignalR events visit this [Microsoft page](https://learn.microsoft.com/en-us/aspnet/core/signalr/groups).
 :::